UPnPsdk/UPnPsdk/Utest/README.md

     ~$ # Get used port numbers
     ~$ grep -Phor --include='*.[chi]*' '5\d\d\d\d' ./Utest | sort -n | uniq

+## Create self signed OpenSSL certificates for testing
+I use this command to create them with a validity of 10 years (-days 3650):

+    $ openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 3650 -nodes

+Decode the certificate to show its information:

+    $ openssl x509 -in cert.pem -noout -text

+The test environment expects the certificates in ${UTEST_SOURCE_DIR}.

 <br /><pre>
-// Copyright (C) 2021 GPL 3 and higher by Ingo Höft,  &#60;Ingo&#64;Hoeft-online.de&#62;
+// Copyright (C) 2021+ GPL 3 and higher by Ingo Höft, &#60;Ingo&#64;Hoeft-online.de&#62;
 // Redistribution only with this Copyright remark.
-Last modified: 2024-04-21
+Last modified: 2024-11-05
 </pre>